-- In addition to this, when the inverter converts DC electricity to AC, it suffers another power loss of approximately 3%.
+- In addition, when the inverter converts DC electricity to AC, it suffers another power loss of approximately 3%.

-- You receive around 95 or 96% of usable electricity for running appliances and your home at the end of the day.
+- At the end of the day, you receive around 95 or 96% of usable electricity for running appliances and your home.

-So, you need to select an appropriately sized panel, which can offer you the necessary power even after system losses.
+So, you must select an appropriately sized panel that can offer you the necessary power even after system losses.

-Even after understanding all the technical nitty-gritty, your panel shopping will depend heavily upon your budget.
+Even after understanding all the technical nitty-gritty, your panel shopping depends heavily on your budget.
 If you have focused on all the factors discussed until now, you might have a rough estimate of the solar panel size you can afford.